Nate Quarry

-Nathan Parker "Nate" Quarry (born March 19, 1972) is a retired American mixed martial arts fighter who is most notable for his appearance in The Ultimate Fighter, a reality show from the Ultimate Fighting Championship, as well as co-hosting the show MMA Uncensored Live.
+Nate Quarry (born March 19, 1972) is an American retired mixed martial arts fighter who is most notable for his appearance in The Ultimate Fighter, a reality show from the Ultimate Fighting Championship, as well as co-hosting the show MMA Uncensored Live.

 Early life and education

 Quarry grew up as a member of the Jehovah's Witnesses, which he later characterized as a cult which controls its members 24 hours a day.
 He grew up with two sisters and a brother in an abusive, violent household.
 He attended North Salem High School.
 He grew up in a sheltered lifestyle and did not even participate in organized sports until age 24, when he first became exposed to mixed martial arts.
 After a period of self-discovery, Quarry rejected his Jehovah's Witness upbringing, began to associate with others outside of the church and along the way began to train in mixed martial arts fighting in secrecy.
 After getting caught playing sports and dating a girl, Quarry was excommunicated from the church and his family.
 Eventually, Quarry made his way to Team Quest, out of Gresham, Oregon, where he continued to train until 2006.